wahyudesu/Fastapi-AI-Production-Template/README.md

 uv run uvicorn main.app:app --reload
 ```

-After running the command above, your FastAPI application will be available at [http://localhost:8000](http://localhost:8000).
+After running the command above, your FastAPI application will be available at [http://localhost:8000](http://localhost:8000?token=token).

 You can also access the interactive API documentation at [http://localhost:8000/docs](http://localhost:8000/docs).

+To access the MCP endpoint, go to [http://localhost:8000/mcp](http://localhost:8000/mcp).

 ## Docker
 Build the Docker image with: